|

 Being the owner or handler of a dog, you owe the public and any visitors to your home a 'duty of care' to prevent the animal from injuring them.
 If a claimant can prove that an owner has breached this duty, and so has been negligent, then they may be entitled to compensation.

 A person simply being bitten by a dog does not mean that the owner has been negligent.
 A claimant would need to show that they were aware that the dog attack could happen and failed to take adequate steps to prevent it.
-Need advice on defending an alleged injury claim?Our personal injury defence solicitors can provide dog bite legal advice on any claim against you for a simple fixed fee.
+Need advice on defending a dog bite claim in the UK?Our personal injury defence solicitors can provide dog bite legal advice on any claim against you for a simple fixed fee.
 Dog Bite Defence LawyersDefences to a dog bite injury.

 As you have probably gathered, defending a dog bite compensation claim is a complex task and you should obtain specialist legal advice when faced with a claim.